 DATE

 STUDENT NAME

 FACULTY NAME

 Topic: Pregnancy

 Medical Condition

 Immunization

 Other

-the conse I am awa discussed at the above topic will not interfere with my ability to function as a nursing student.
-I fully accept equences that may occur while in in the Lake Michigan College Nursing program.
-The that signatures at the bottom of the form indicate that student and faculty member have the topic above.
+I agree that the above topic will not interfere with my ability to function as a nursing student.
+I fully accept the consequences that may occur while in the Lake Michigan College Nursing program.

+I am aware that signatures at the bottom of the form indicate that student and faculty member have discussed the topic above.
 This copy will be placed in the student's file.
-The student may be given a copy liver upon request.
+The student may be given a copy of the waiver upon request.

 Notes:

-Medical r release required?
+Medical release required?
 YES NO (please attach release to waiver)

 STUDENT SIGNATURE

 FACULTY SIGNATURE